etcd-team/etcd/Documentation/design/modes.md

 ## Modes

-Etcd can run in either participant mode or standby mode.
+Etcd runs in either participant mode or standby mode.

 ### Participant Mode

-In this mode, the node enrolls in raft consensus protocol.
-It maintains a copy of the log in its disk.
+In this mode, etcd machine enrolls in raft consensus protocol.
+It keeps maintaining a copy of the log in its disk.

 ### Standby Mode

-Standby-mode node proxies all requests to participant-mode nodes, and joins cluster if needed.
+Standby-mode machines proxy all requests to participant-mode machines and join the cluster if there is space for more participants.

 ### Participant Mode -> Standby Mode

-When the node is removed from raft consensus protocol, it comes into standby mode.
+When the machine is removed from raft consensus protocol, it comes into standby mode.

-Node id, log data and snapshot is discarded because they belongs to a removed node and should not be reused.
+NodeId, log data and snapshot is discarded because they belongs to a removed machine and should not be reused.

 ### Standby Mode -> Participant Mode

-When the node finds there is some vacancy in the cluster, it tries to join the cluster as a new participant.
+When the machine finds there is some vacancy in the cluster, it tries to join the cluster as a new participant.

 ### Participant Mode -> Stopped